empyreanx/gdnet/README.md

 An [ENet](http://enet.bespin.org/) wrapper for Godot.

-**NOTE: GDNet is not compatible with Godot 3.0.
-Please use the 2.1+ branch instead.**
+GDNet for Godot 3.
+If you need to use GDNet for godot 2.1, you can find it [here](https://github.com/empyreanx/gdnet).

 ## About